Vhaeraun - extensive info

 to near-surface drow holdings or trading communities used by several

 races (such as Skullport).
-Drow tend not to speak the names or want to
+Drow tend not to speak the names or want

 remember such traitors-their Houses disown them for safety's sake, and